FL (programming language)

-FL (short for "Function Level") is a programming language created at the IBM Almaden Research Center by John Backus, John Williams, and Edward Wimmers in the 1980s and documented in a report from 1989.
+FL (for Function Level) is a programming language created at IBM Research – Almaden, California by John Backus, John Williams, and Edward Wimmers in the 1980s and documented in a report from 1989.
 FL was designed as a successor of Backus's earlier FP language, providing specific support for what Backus termed function-level programming.

-FL is a dynamically typed strict functional programming language with throw and catch exception semantics much like in ML.
-Each function has an implicit history argument which is used for doing things like strictly functional input/output (I/O), but is also used for linking to C code.
-For doing optimization, there exists a type-system which is an extension of Hindley–Milner type inference.
+FL is a dynamically typed strict functional programming language with throw and catch exception semantics much as in ML.
+Each function has an implicit history argument which is used for doing things like strictly functional input/output (I/O), but is also used to link to C code.
+For optimizing, there exists a type system which is an extension of Hindley–Milner type system inference.

-Uses
+PLaSM

 PLaSM is a "geometry-oriented extension of a subset of the FL language" first described in 1992.